Day & Night in Lamai - Koh Samui Guides

 Koh Samui's first beach club - St. Tropez inspired Mediterranean luxury

 What happens next depends on the day.
 East-facing means the beach loses direct light well before the sky changes, so the move is usually north and uphill.
 A short taxi up the coastal road climbs the Chaweng Noi hillside, where venues sit high enough to catch the western sky as it goes through its colours.
-On a Sunday, an alternative sequence is to stay flat: roll off the sand into the Walking Street market for street food and live music, then back to a Lamai cocktail room for the rest of the night.
-House of Suzy keeps the same kind of late hours as a Bangkok speakeasy and runs Monday through Saturday and is closed Sundays, so the day of the week shapes the route.
+On a Sunday, an alternative: stay flat, roll off the sand into the Walking Street market for street food and live music, then back to a Lamai cocktail room for the rest of the night.
+House of Suzy keeps Bangkok-speakeasy hours, Monday through Saturday.
+Closed Sundays, so the day of the week shapes the route.

 Dr Frogs Bar & Grill

-Dr Frogs has been on the Chaweng Noi hillside since 2007, run by Chef Reuben Kimber, and has held a TripAdvisor Certificate of Excellence for ten consecutive years.
-The room is open-air with a covered terrace, the view across Chaweng Noi Bay is one of the cleanest twilight sightlines on the east coast, and the kitchen runs an Italian, European-grill, and Thai menu that diners return to most often for the Sunday Roast (beef, lamb, or porchetta), the lamb shank, and the pavlova.
-The drinks list runs to old- and new-world wines plus a short cocktail programme.
-It is pricey by Samui standards and the booking queue confirms it.
+Dr Frogs has been on the Chaweng Noi hillside since 2007, led by Chef Reuben Kimber, and has held a TripAdvisor Certificate of Excellence for ten consecutive years.
+An open-air terrace with a covered section; the view across Chaweng Noi Bay is one of the cleanest twilight sightlines on the east coast.
+The kitchen serves Italian, European grill, and Thai, but diners return most often for the Sunday Roast (beef, lamb, or porchetta), the lamb shank, and the pavlova.
+The wine list covers old and new world, plus a short cocktail programme.
+Pricey by Samui standards, and the booking queue confirms it.

 • Chaweng Noi hillside (10–15 minute taxi from Lamai Beach)